The Cars (album): Artwork

-The cover model was Nataliya Medvedeva, a Russian-born model, singer, writer, and journalist.
+The woman featured on the album's front cover was Nataliya Medvedeva, a Russian-born model, singer, writer, and journalist.

 Unlike many of the Cars' album covers, the cover for The Cars was designed by the record company, rather than drummer Robinson.
 Robinson said in an interview that he "had designed a very different album cover [for The Cars] that cost $80.00 to design."
 He continued, "I remember the price exactly.
 It was completely finished and everything, but it was a little more bizarre than the cover that they had in mind, so they changed some of it because of copyright problems and put it in as the inner sleeve.
 But I think that was way more how we envisioned who we were then."
 The cover was not well liked by the members of the band, however.
 Robinson said, "I thought that when the Elektra came out it was way too slick.
 The pictures of us I didn't like."
 Guitarist Elliot Easton expressed dislike for "that big grinning face", saying, "Man, I got tired of that cover."